Parallel Unlearning in Inherited Model Networks: Evaluation

 \subsection{Inherited Depth of Model Analysis}

-We further examine whether the performance of FIUn is influenced by the increasing depth of inheritance within the FL and IL frameworks.
-All experiments are conducted with the same hyperparameters. \begin{itemize}[leftmargin=10pt] \item \textbf{Federated Learning.} In the FL framework, the CIFAR100 and TinyImageNet datasets are randomly divided into five segments.
-Each model trains using one segment of the data, adopting a binary tree structure as depicted in Figure~\ref{fig:binary_tree}.
+We assess FIUn’s performance impact as inheritance depth increases in FL and IL, using consistent hyperparameters across all experiments. \begin{packeditemize} \item \textbf{Federated Learning.} (Cyan in Fig.~\ref{fig:total_Experi_Scenarios_2}) In FL, the CIFAR100 and TinyImageNet datasets are randomly divided into five segments.
+Each model trains using one segment of the data that adopts a binary tree structure.
 We evaluate whether our method can effectively unlearn specified labels as the depth of the binary tree increases.

-\item \textbf{Incremental Learning.} In the IL framework, as demonstrated in Figure~\ref{fig:subIL}, the starting model $w_g$ contains data from 170 classes.
-With each incremental learning step, one class of label data is added to assess whether our method can effectively unlearn specified labels.
+\item \textbf{Incremental Learning.} (Blue in Fig.~\ref{fig:total_Experi_Scenarios_2}) In IL, the starting model $w_g$ includes data from 170 classes.
+With each learning step, a new class is added to evaluate the effectiveness of our method in unlearning specific labels.